 San Luis Obispo, California

-California’s Central Coast offers some of the most pristine coastline in the entire state.
+California’s Central Coast offers some of the most pristine coastlines in the entire state.
 For tourists, it’s an often overlooked area which, for those in the know, is a very, very good thing.
-Head to Montaña de Oro State Park in San Luis Obispo — seven breathtaking miles of Pacific coastline dotted with dramatic coves, panoramic bluff views, and a neverending surf.
+Head to Montaña de Oro State Park in San Luis Obispo — seven breathtaking miles of Pacific coastline dotted with dramatic coves, panoramic bluff views, and a never-ending surf.
 Don’t miss the opportunity to head to the southern edge of the park where a lesser-known path leads to beautiful Coon Creek Beach.

 Virginia Beach is no doubt the most preeminent beach destination for visitors to the state, but there’s nothing secluded or “off the beaten path” about it — it’s a straight-up tourist town.
 Luckily, travelers will find the antidote just 15 miles south at Sandbridge Beach.
 The sand and surf here are pristine and, surprisingly, most of the crowds know nothing of it.
 The adjacent Back Bay National Wildlife Refuge is a lovely place to explore, and nearby False Cape State Park is perfect for hiking or kayaking.